-Krakow is certainly a cultural and historical center in Poland and there is much to see in and around the city.
+Krakow is a significant cultural and historical center; there is much to see in and around the city.

 I highly recommend the guided tour – but then after 3pm be sure to come back and walk the grounds on your own.
 It will be a more personal experience.

 Oskar Schindler Museum in Krakow opened in 2010 (at his original factory), which is still in an industrial zone.
 This is well worth visiting before you go to Auschwitz; its easy to spend half a day here.
 After 90 minutes I was still on “1939” of the museum’s entire WW II exhibit – its a big factory and its a big museum.
 The majority of the exhibits are dedicated to Krakow under the Nazi occupation during WW II rather than Oskar Schindler and his efforts in the war.

 Sometimes you need a bout of humor after visiting a place that’s as far from humor as “hell” is from a comedy club on Sunset Blvd in Los Angeles.
 That bit of humor came in one of the mini vans that leave Auschwitz for Krakow every half hour.
 Waiting in the crowd at the bus stop with a bunch of people I was skeptical we all would even get on.
 A mini van pulled up and what a surprise – all the seats were already occupied.
 We pushed and pulled our way in – all of us standing in the aisle.
 The line stretched out the door and the bus driver indicated he was going to pull away.
 More pushing and finally we all squeezed in.